-University of Toronto Asset Management Corporation ["UTAM"] is a corporation without share capital incorporated on April 25, 2000 by the Governing Council of the University of Toronto [the "Governing Council"] under the Corporations Act (Ontario) in Canada.
+University of Toronto Asset Management Corporation ["UTAM"] is a corporation without share capital incorporated on April 25, 2000, by the Governing Council of the University of Toronto [the "Governing Council"] under the Corporations Act (Ontario) in Canada.
 UTAM is a non-profit organization under the Income Tax Act (Canada) and, as such, is exempt from income taxes.
 UTAM is registered as a portfolio manager in Ontario.
-UTAM is domiciled in the Province of Ontario, Canada and its registered office address is at 777 Bay Street, Suite 2502, Toronto, Ontario, Canada.
+UTAM is domiciled in the Province of Ontario, Canada and its registered office address is 777 Bay Street, Suite 2502, Toronto, Ontario, Canada.

-UTAM was formed by the University of Toronto ["U of T"] to engage in professional investment management activities in order to manage the investment assets of U of T, which currently comprise its Endowment Fund, Expendable Fund and Pension Plan, through a formal delegation of authority and investment management agreement between UTAM and U of T. The pension plan stakeholders of U of T and two other Ontario universities have developed a new jointly sponsored multi-employer pension plan, the University Pension Plan Ontario ["UPP"], which was formally established on January 1, 2020, to cover employees, retired employees and other members in the existing plans at all three universities.
-The assets and liabilities of the University's registered pension plan will be transferred to the UPP as at July 1, 2021, the effective date of the commencement of accrual of the benefits and contributions under the UPP.
-When the transfer of pension-related assets occurs, this may impact UTAM's relationship with U of T in the management of its pension-related assets.
+UTAM was formed by the University of Toronto ["U of T"] to engage in professional investment management activities in order to manage the investment assets of U of T, which currently comprise its Endowment Fund and Expendable Fund and, prior to July 1, 2021, U of T's Registered Pension Plan ["RPP"], through a formal delegation of authority and investment management agreement between UTAM and U of T. On July 1, 2021, the assets and liabilities of the RPP were transferred to the University Pension Plan Ontario ["UPP"], and an agreement was executed between the Governing Council and UPP to appoint the Governing Council as an agent of UPP and, accordingly, to retain the services of UTAM to manage the transferred assets of the RPP until the agency appointment is ended.
+Currently, it is anticipated that the agency appointment will end on March 31, 2022, at which time UTAM will no longer manage the pension-related assets.

-The financial statements of UTAM were authorized for issue by the Board of Directors on March 15, 2021.
+The financial statements of UTAM were authorized for issue by the Board of Directors on March 18, 2022.